 What should parent and family involvement be in Orientation?

 Every student and every family is unique.
 Some students will travel to campus and move-in on their own while others will have their family accompany them.
-There is an optional Parent and Family Orientation starting on Saturday, August 24, 2019 with the University Welcome Session followed by a Welcome Social.
-Say goodbye (for now) to your student at the Welcome Social as students will be busy with Orientation activities the rest of the week.
-Sunday, August 25, 2019 begins with the Parent Welcome followed by a variety of information sessions for parents and family to choose from to learn more about campus resources and support available for students and families.
-The majority of Orientation activities for parents and families will conclude by Sunday, August 25, 2019 at 12 p.m.
-An optional Sibling Orientation is also available on Sunday, August 25, 2019
+If we are in-person starting in August, there will be optional Parent and Family Orientation activities on Saturday, August 22 and the morning of Sunday, August 23.
+At noon on Sunday, you will say goodbye (for now) to your student as they will be busy with Orientation activities the rest of the week.
+An optional Sibling Orientation will also be available on Sunday, August 23.
+We will update the Parent and Family Orientation page regularly to reflect the most recent details.

 Should parents and family stay for Orientation Week?